-Those protections only replace or protect the tank lobes.
-The original parts cost €35 to replace, and do protect well on impact, but a slide on the tarmac will get through them.
+- You can upgrade or supplement the plastic protections for the tank lobes.
+The original parts are sacrificial, cost €35 to replace, and do protect well on impact; But a slide on the tarmac will get through them.
 There is also another full page dedicated to them.

 Those only replace the original bash plate, and most also stop using the engine as a mounting point in the rear.
 Note that makes them incompatible with center stands.

 AS3 Performance list a 4mm aluminium bash plate on their web site (£180).
 Attaches to the same points as the original part.
 Note that it doesn’t covers the crap flap area.
 Watch this detailed install video about it.